 Chart Your Puppy’s Weight and Growth

-- There are growth-and-weight charts available in print and online, such as this one on PetMD.
+- There are growth-and-weight charts available in print and online.
 Weigh the puppy weekly and record his progress, comparing him to breed-appropriate weight charts.
 Adjust his food intake to achieve an average rate of growth.

 - Weighing a dog, even a squirming puppy, is easy.
 Just weigh yourself, then weigh yourself holding the puppy.
 Subtract the difference—that’s the puppy’s weight.
 Voila!